Counting Temporal Paths: Approximation Algorithms for Temporal Path Counting

 \subsection{Approximating Temporal Betweenness}

-Recall from the discussion in \cref{sec:countvsbetweenness} that it is not clear how to use an approximation algorithm for \TemporalPaths to approximate the temporal betweenness centrality for every vertex in the input graph.
-In this section, we address the simpler problem of determining the temporal beweenness centrality of a single vertex: we show that, given an FPRAS (or FPTRAS) for \TemporalPaths, we can approximate the maximum temporal betweenness centrality over all vertices in the graph.
+Observe that it is not clear how to use an approximation algorithm for \TemporalPaths to approximate the temporal betweenness centrality for every vertex in the input graph (we give a detailed discussion in \cref{sec:countvsbetweenness}).
+In this section, we address the simpler problem of determining the maximal temporal betweenness centrality of any vertex in the graph: we show that we can efficiently approximate this quantity whenever there is an FPRAS (or FPTRAS) for \TemporalPaths.